spectman/harrisonparadise/content/resume/index.md

 # Experience

+**Operations Coordinator, Metropolis** (Oct 2021-present, Santa Monica CA)

+- Managing junior members of a growing operations team
+- Using Jira to track and manage the remote team
+- Working with product teams to strengthen our technologies
+- Using SQL to pull adhoc data
+- Building powerful internal tools with Tableau
+- Helping this company grow faster than ever

-**Operations Specialist, Metropolis** (May 2021-present, Venice CA)
+**Operations Specialist, Metropolis** (May 2021-Oct 2021, Venice CA)

-- Building a central operating team at a fast growing startup
+- Built a central operating team at a startup
-- Creating visual tools with Tableau
+- Created visual tools with Tableau
-- Learning how to adapt and wear many roles in a hyper growth startup environment
+- Learned how to adapt and wear many roles in a hyper growth startup environment

 **Operations Analyst, Five Four Group** (Aug 2020-May 2021, Los Angeles CA)